Use this to compare cloud and AI claims with the filing.

 MICROSOFT CORP latest filing summary

 The latest 10-Q for MSFT shows revenue was $82.9B and net income was $31.8B.
+For software and cloud issuers, growth quality depends on renewal demand, deferred revenue, margin discipline, and infrastructure intensity.

 Key changes